JureRelja/neat-merchant-website/content/posts/2025-01-20-how-to-create-mix-and-match-bundles-on-shopify.md

 ## Step 1 - Install the mix and match bundles app from Shopify App Store

-We will start by installing the <a href="https://apps.shopify.com/neat-bundles" target="_blank">NeatBundles Shopify app</a>.
+We will start by installing the [NeatBundles Shopify app](https://apps.shopify.com/neat-bundles).
 This app will allow us to create mix and match bundles on our Shopify store.
 It has all the basic settings that you will need like configuring the number of steps, configuring discounts, changing colors, etc. It also comes with a 30-day free trial which should be enough for you to start getting some bundle sales.

 Just like with every other Shopify app, you need to click "Install", then click "Authorize".